 Wherever possible we want our students to become independent and to travel to school on foot or by public transport.
 You can buy a 'Young Person's Travel Pass' which allows students in Years 7 - 11 unlimited weekday travel between 0:00 & 19:00 at a cost for a year, with reductions for those who have free school meals and free for Young Carer and Looked after Children.
-To apply for a 'Young Person's Travel Pass', please go to http://www.kent.gov.uk/roads-and-travel/school-transport/young-persons-travel-pass The train timetable is also suitable to serve the school, but the Freedom Pass does not cover travel by train.
+To apply for a 'Young Person's Travel Pass', please go here.
+The train timetable is also suitable to serve the school, but the Freedom Pass does not cover travel by train.

 There are suitable bus services from the Canterbury direction morning and evening.
 In addition, Kent County Council have organised with local bus companies dedicated school bus services to and from places in the Ashford area and this serves many of our students.
 The pass can be used on this bus service.
+The current school bus service routes can be found on our website.

 Students who live outside Wye and have Wye School as their closest secondary school may be entitled to free transport provided by Kent County Council.
-Guidance can be downloaded from the following link: www.kent.gov.uk/schooltransport - You can either apply directly online or by completing the T1 which can be downloaded from the same link.
+To apply for free transport, and/or for further guidance, please visit the KCC Free school transport website.